SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Profane Vitality

 Starting at 6th level, you gain resistance to necrotic and poison damage.
-In addition, your maximum hit points are increased by an amount equal to your barbarian level.

 ### Level 10